 - Cabbage - The best cabbage for this cabbage steaks recipe is green cabbage.
 Napa cabbage is too frilly to hold together into steaks.
 Savoy cabbage doesn't roast up as well with crisp edges.

 - Herbs - I often use fennel seed, but many other dried herbs also work.
 For example, thyme, caraway seed, and dill seed.
-After roasting, feather some coarsely chopped parsley on top for serving.
+After roasting, feather some coarsely chopped parsley on top before serving.

 - Extra virgin olive oil - or use a garlic-infused olive oil.
 Here's a recipe if you want to know how to make garlic oil.